coq/roadmaps/text/roadmap-8.8.md

 - [ ] `2: { ... }` (Théo Zimmermann)

+  Status: will start working on it after the 8.7.1 release.

 - [ ] Significant indentation mode (Théo Zimmermann)

+  Status: uncertain (lower priority than the point above and the one below).

 - [ ] `Lemma :=` (Théo Zimmermann)